Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Energy-Based Models

-Exact computation of the expectations takes an exponential amount of time in the number of hidden units, making exact maximum likelihood intractable.
-Instead, training iterates between a positive training phase where visible units are fixed to a data vector and Gibbs sampling is used to approximate $\vec{h}$, and a negative training phase where no units are fixed and Gibbs sampling is used to approximate all units.
-The time to approach equilibrium increases significantly in Boltzmann machines with many hidden units, making Boltzmann machines only practical for low dimensional data.
-Additionally, for contrastive divergence to perform well, exact samples from $p(\vec{h}|\vec{v};\theta)$ are required, further making Boltzmann machines impractical \cite{Welling2002NewLearningAlgorithma, Hinton2002TrainingProductsExperts}.
+where $\vec{W}$, $\vec{L}$, and $\vec{J}$ are symmetrical learned weight matrices.
+In order to train Boltzmann machines via contrastive divergence, equilibrium states are found via Gibbs sampling, however, this takes an exponential amount of time in the number of hidden units making scaling impractical.

-\subsection{Restricted Boltzmann Machines}
+\subsubsection{Restricted Boltzmann Machines}

 Many of the issues associated with Boltzmann machines can be overcome by restricting their connectivity.
-One approach, known as the restricted Boltzmann machine (RBM) \cite{Hinton2002TrainingProductsExperts} is to set both $\vec{J}=\vec{0}$ and $\vec{L}=\vec{0}$.
-Because there are no direct connections between hidden units, it is possible to perform exact inference and thereby easily obtain an unbiased sample of $\mathbb{E}_{p_d}[\vec{v} \vec{h}^T]$; for a training sample $\vec{v} \in \mathcal{X}$ or hidden vector $\vec{h}$, the binary states $h_j$ are activated with probability
+One approach, known as the restricted Boltzmann machine (RBM) \cite{Hinton2002TrainingProductsExperts} is to remove connections between units in the same group (Fig. \ref{fig:restricted-boltzmann-machine}), allowing exact calculation of hidden units.
+Although obtaining negative samples still requires Gibbs sampling, it can be parallelised and in practice a single step is sufficient if $\vec{v}$ is initially sampled from the dataset \cite{Hinton2002TrainingProductsExperts}.